-Most countries have taken steps to prevent BSE-infected tissue from entering the food supply, including:
+Most countries have taken steps to prevent meat infected with bovine spongiform encephalopathy (BSE) from entering the food supply.
+Steps include:

-- Tight restrictions on importation of cattle from countries where BSE is common
+- Tight restrictions on importing cattle from countries where BSE is common.

-In addition, doctors commonly use these tests to help detect CJD:
+In addition, health care providers commonly use these tests to help detect CJD:

 Preparing for an appointment